twpayne/g-record/README.md

 ### `vali`

 `vali` reads a single file, calculates its HMAC-SHA256 and compares this to the G-record found at the end.
-If the file validates successfully then it prints `Valid` and returns 0 (success), otherwise it prints `Invalid` and returns 1 (failure).
+If the file validates successfully then it prints `Validation check passed, data indicated as correct` and returns 0 (success), otherwise it prints `Validation check failed` and returns 1 (failure).

 Example